domagojmatosevic/projects/README.md

 7.[Scraping Indeed Job Data Using Python](https://www.geeksforgeeks.org/scraping-indeed-job-data-using-python/) - the code executes, but the same problem like with project 4., I get no data back, possible solution is to use selenium

+8.[YouTube Data Scraping, Preprocessing and Analysis using Python](https://www.geeksforgeeks.org/youtube-data-scraping-preprocessing-and-analysis-using-python/)- selenium chrome driver doesn't work, have to look into it

 Minsweeper
   -created a minesweeper game
   - almost done